Topic "Safety" in Vietnamese - total 111 documentsTitle: 20 seconds pool drowning

 Summary: Information on what activities can be undertaken during fire danger periods or on Total Fire Ban days eg. having a barbeque.

 Title: Fire orders: what to do in case of fire

 Summary: This fact sheet lists the 6 steps you need to do in case of a fire

-Title: Fire safety video (Department of Health and Human Services, Victoria)
+Title: Fire safety video (Victorian Department of Health)

 Summary: This video will show you what to do in the event of a fire in your high-rise apartment.
 Remember to call Triple 000 and ask for fire if you smell smoke.
 Smoke alarms will alert you to a fire but they don't alert the fire brigade.
 If there is a fire, always call Triple 000 and ask for fire.

 Summary: Information on how you can prepare your family and your home for floods.